As usual, the characters and station belong to Paramount. I'm just enjoying

 "Oh."

-Our eyes met and I felt that there was something Worf wanted to tell me, but he just nodded and moved on.
-Behind me, the turbolift ejected another passenger.
+Our eyes met and I felt that there was something Worf wanted to tell me,

 "Jadzia."